 Your daily life now likely involves spending a lot of time on your phone.
 That’s because we live online more than ever and our phones are essentially tiny computers.
 Everything is a just a finger-tip press away.
 Of course phone carriers have noticed that increase in phone dependence, and have likewise increased the price to use one.
-Here are some ways to reduce your phone bill while still using it as often as you do now.
+Here are some ways to save money on your cell phone bill while still using it as often as you do now.

 Go No Contract

 One way to save on your phone bill is to switch to a no-contract plan.
 Current contract plans are really just a way to finance your phone, with the cost of it built into every bill.
 If you use a no-contact plan you’ll have to pay the full price of your new phone upfront, but your monthly bills will be lower because you’re no longer on the hook for that phone.
 Note: A twist on this is to keep the phone after you have paid it off.